Hello and welcome to my online watch box 🙂

 I am a mechanical watch hobbyist and Soviet watch nerd who got my start in late 2014 after snagging an $11 Raketa on eBay — my first ever mechanical watch.
-Since then, my collection has grown into over 2,500 pieces from the former USSR.
+Since then, my collection has grown into around 3,000 pieces from the former USSR.

 You can find photos of my watches under the collection tab, where most watches are sorted by the text written on the dial (usually this is a brand, but not always).
 Watches are grouped by sub-type in the discover tab, and you can find many other helpful resources in the links tab.

 Of course, the burning question is: why Soviet watches?
 The simple answer is that I like them.
 At their heart, Soviet watches are functional and utilitarian, but dig further and you uncover a world of mystery and intrigue, color and pizazz.
 I am not a collector of watches as much as I am a collector of history and culture — fragments of a life that once was.
 And indeed, these timepieces have an incredible tale to tell.
 They tell the stories of an industry in its infancy; of war and triumph and loss; of burgeoning technology; of the mother who bestowed upon her son a token of her love.
 These glimpses into a bygone era bring inanimate objects to life.

 I have watches from many different countries, but those from the USSR are particularly appealing to me.
 I find Soviet designs tasteful and interesting, the Cyrillic writing exotic and alluring, the history endlessly fascinating, the prices affordable, and the number of variations mind-boggling.

 People often ask me which watch is my favorite, and while it's impossible to identify just one, I do have strong preferences toward dress styles and simple, clean designs, which generally include a sweep second hand and no date complication.
 I am also particular about size, gravitating toward watches from 33–37mm in diameter, and almost always in a round case.
 My favorite era is undoubtedly the 1960's due to the no-nonsense approach to watch design.